 On January 19, 2010, he was appointed Minister of Natural Resources, all the while keeping his responsibilities of Quebec lieutenant to the Prime Minister and Minister Responsible for Montreal.
 On May 2, 2011, voters in Mégantic—L'Érable sent Mr. Paradis to the House of Commons for a third term.
 On May 18, 2011, he became Minister of Industry and Minister of State (Agriculture).

-On July 15, 2013, he became Minister of International Development and Minister for La Francophonie.
+On July 15, 2013, he became Minister of International Development and La Francophonie.

 Mr. Paradis studied law and practised corporate law for a number of years in his hometown of Thetford Mines.
 Very active in his community at the grassroots level, he has been involved in various organizations, including the Amiante chapter of the Management Club of Canada, the Rotary Club and the Amiante Chamber of Commerce and Industry.
 There is no doubt that Christian Paradis is deeply committed to achieving a higher profile for his region and ensuring its advancement and development.
 Christian Paradis is married to Julie Roberge and has three children: Charles, Gilbert and Sophie.